 Distinctive Features.
-The department provides several types of training and opportunities to enrich students' academic and professional development and help them achieve their career goals.
+The department provides several types of training and opportunities to enrich students' academic and professional development, as well as help them achieve their career goals.
 Students may major in psychology by choosing one of three degree options: a Bachelor of Arts degree, allowing maximum flexibility to major or minor in other disciplines; a Bachelor of Science degree, broadly emphasizing the various research disciplines of psychology; and the Behavioral Neuroscience track, focusing particularly on the neural bases of behavior.
 Both of the latter options emphasize psychology's connections with biology and chemistry.
-Each of these options is compatible with a wide variety of career choices, including clinical and counseling practice, medical practice and biomedical research, basic and applied research in psychology and related fields, and many others.
+Each of these three options is compatible with a wide variety of career choices, including clinical and counseling work, medical practice and biomedical research, basic and applied research in psychology and related fields, and many others.

-The capstone experience, which is designed to integrate knowledge and skills gained throughout the curriculum, also allows students to focus on areas of particular interest.
-Students can experience the kind of career work they may wish to pursue in the practicum.
+There are several academic, professional, and financial opportunities available to students in the psychology major.
+The capstone experience, which is designed to integrate knowledge and skills gained throughout the curriculum, allows students to focus on areas of particular interest.
+Students, for example, can experience the kind of career work they may wish to pursue in the practicum.
 Psychology majors at Westmont can also engage in original research with professors.
 Summer research opportunities are usually available with some financial support.
 Part-time positions are available assisting professors or working in the department.
 Professionals from the psychological community present their research and insights at departmental and divisional colloquia.
-Students are encouraged to present their research at and attend psychological conferences.
+Students are encouraged to attend and present their research at psychological conferences.
 The G. Eugene Walker Award for Outstanding Achievement in Psychology provides financial support to students who attend a psychological convention, meeting, or training session.
 The Westmont College chapter of Psi Chi, the international honor society in psychology, sponsors speakers, professional activities, and service to the community.
 Finally, the department presents the Willard F. Harley Outstanding Student Award to a graduating senior.